HarshaPrimeTrainings/64_spring_boot_microservice_cloud_security/README.md

 - Download KEYCLOAK and extract from https://www.keycloak.org/downloads .
 - Go to bin folder and run `kc.bat start-dev`
 - By default KEYCLOAK run on 8080 if you want to change port `kc.bat start-dev --http-port=<portnumber>`
-- Access KEYCLOAK from your browser http://localhost:8080 fot the first time it will ask to set admin user and password.
+- Access KEYCLOAK from your browser http://localhost:8080 for the first time it will ask to set admin user and password.
 - Then login to admin console
 ![KEYCLOAK ADMIN ](https://github.com/HarshaPrimeTrainings/spring_boot_microservices_55/blob/main/keycloakadmin.PNG)
 1. Create a New Realm